ITV's ‘Dancing On Ice’ 2019 Line-Up Includes Some Pretty Famous Names

 OK, this is something I have got to see.
 Can January 2019 come quick enough?

+McFadden is also no stranger to doing pretty terrifying things on TV.
+In 2016 he participated in Season 3 of The Jump on Channel 4.
+Despite being the fourth celebrity to be eliminated from the show he did leave in one piece which in my mind would be no small victory.

+I wish McFadden all the luck as he starts his training and who knows?
+His mum might be right.
+Maybe he will leave Torvill and Dean quaking in their boots.

-With more teasers coming from the Dancing On Ice social media channels, it is only a matter of time before we know the names of the next stars who will be joining Blackwood and Collins on the ice.
+With more teasers coming from the Dancing On Ice social media channels, it is only a matter of time before we know the names of the next stars who will be joining the first four contestants on the ice.
 I, for one cannot wait to see who else will be donning the glittery jumpsuits and boots.
 Bring on the 2019 series.